Feng Shui Your Way

-The Feng Shui principles work to help space challenges or disturbances.
-Challenges could be the home’s architecture, and or landscaping that can disturb the flow of the “chi” (good energy, thoughts, and ideas).
-A Bagua (above) is the tool to identify specific areas of your space.
+Feng Shui principles work to help space challenges or disturbances.
+Challenges could be the home's architecture or landscaping that disturbs the flow of the "chi" (good energy, thoughts, and ideas).
+A Bagua (above) is used to perform Feng Shui.
+It is the tool to identify specific areas of your space.

-The bagua tool, if used as a template for getting organized, and can help sort out your stuff in a most beneficial and functional way.
-Check out the e-book "ORGANIZE YOUR HOME WITH A FENG SHUI TEMPLATE" at http://www.i-deal-lifestyle.com/e-book.html to Feng Shui your own space.
+When used as a template for getting organized, the Bagua tool helps sort out your stuff most beneficially and functionally.
+Check out this handy e-book, "ORGANIZE YOUR HOME WITH A FENG SHUI TEMPLATE," at http://www.i-deal-lifestyle.com/e-book.html to quickly Feng Shui your own space.

-Hold the bagua in your hands standing at the front entrance of your home to identify the 9 areas of your home.
-Visualize the Bagua Template placed over your floor plan, from the front of your home, where you enter.
-You will then be able to figure out if your front door is in the KNOWLEDGE and WISDOM, CAREER OR HELPING PEOPLE AND TRAVEL AREA.
-If you are standing at your front entrance and the door is to the far left you are entering through KNOWLEDGE and WISDOM.
-If your front door is in the middle of the home, you are entering through CAREER and if your front door is to the right of the home's front then you enter through HELPING PEOPLE AND TRAVEL.
-So if you can identify the bottom part of the bagua the rest of the floor plan will be easily identified, IF, AND ONLY IF, you have a rectangular or square home.
-But here's the thing, most of us do not have a perfectly rectangular or square home, and even if we do a second floor may have some part missing unless it duplicates the first floor exactly.
-So what do you do if some part of your home is missing a Bagua area or over extends outside of the Bagua area?
+Hold the Bagua map in your hands standing at the front entrance of your home to identify the nine areas of your home.
+Visualize the Bagua Template placed over your floor plan, from the front of your home, where you enter, to the back walls of the house.
+You will then determine if your front door is in the KNOWLEDGE and WISDOM, CAREER, OR HELPING PEOPLE AND TRAVEL AREA.
+If you are standing at your front entrance and the door is to the far left, you are entering through KNOWLEDGE and WISDOM.
+If your front door is in the middle of the front of your home, you are entering through CAREER, and if your front door is to the right of the home's facade, then you enter through HELPING PEOPLE AND TRAVEL.
+So when you identify the entrance to the house, the rest of the floor plan will be easy to locate on the Bagua Map.
+IF, AND ONLY IF you have a rectangular or square home, it will be easy.
+Yet, here's the thing, most of us do not have a perfectly rectangular or square house, and even if we do, a second-floor may have some part missing unless it duplicates the first floor exactly.
+So what do you do if some part of your home is missing a particular Bagua area?
+Or overextends outside of the Bagua area?
 Check out the e-book http://www.i-deal-lifestyle.com/e-book.html to find out how to solve the Feng Shui Faux Pas challenges of your space.

 Look for my next article on